RSI Indicator Explained: How to Use the Relative Strength Index in Trading

 However, it’s worth understanding how the indicator is measured to know which metrics can affect its performance.

 The most popular RSI period is 14, meaning its values are based on closing prices for the latest 14 periods, regardless of the timeframe.
-We will use this period in example calculations.
+We will use this period as an example of RSI calculations.

 Step 1: Average Gain and Average Loss